 Dollywood Express train derails, all passengers evacuated

 PIGEON FORGE, Tenn.
-(WVLT) - The Dollywood Express train derailed Sunday night around 8:30, according to park officials.
+(WVLT/Gray News) – The Dollywood Express train derailed Sunday night around 8:30, according to park officials.

-All passengers were evacuated and no injuries were reported, according to Dollywood Spokesman Wes Ramey.

 The Dollywood Express is a 110-ton coal-fired steam engine that takes guests on a five-mile trip around the park and through the foothills of the Great Smoky Mountains.